 - Color changes.

-- Dry, thinned
+- Dry, thinned skin.

 - Open sores, or you may bleed after a minor injury.

 Varicose veins are common and usually aren't a sign of a serious problem.
 But in some cases, varicose veins can be a sign of a blockage in the deeper veins called deep vein thrombosis.
 If you have this problem, you may need treatment for it.

 How are varicose veins diagnosed?

-look at your legs and feet.
+Your doctor will look at your legs and feet.
 Varicose veins are easy to see, especially when you stand up.
 Your doctor will check your legs for tender areas, swelling, skin color changes, sores, and other signs of skin breakdown.

 How are they treated?

 Home treatment may be all you need to ease your symptoms and keep the varicose veins from getting worse.
+You can:

 If you need treatment or you are concerned about how the veins look, your options may include:

 - Sclerotherapy to close off the vein.

-- Laser treatment to destroy the
+- Laser treatment to close off the vein.

 - Radiofrequency treatment to close off the vein.

-- Surgery to tie off or remove the vein.
+- Ligation and stripping to tie off and remove the vein.

 Frequently Asked Questions